-Declaration is the first step in getting certified as CAC member.
-It formally communicates the intention of company to participate in the Coalition.
+Declaration is the first step in getting certified as a CAC member.
+It formally communicates the intention of the company to participate in the Coalition.
 The Declaration also kicks off the 18-month deadline for companies to submit documents to CAC for Certification.

 For SMEs, this 18-month deadline also includes having the assigned Independent Auditor review and approve all 17 checklist documents.